Superconductivity in Weyl semimetals in a strong pseudomagnetic field: Summary

 \section{Summary}

 Superconducting pairing in Weyl semimetals with broken time-reversal symmetry in a strong pseudomagnetic field is investigated.
 Although naive arguments based on analogy with superconducting pairing in a strong magnetic field suggest that a strain-induced pseudomagnetic field, for which the Meissner effect is absent, should favor the superconducting state in Weyl semimetals, both the study in a weak field~\cite{Gorbar:2018pit} and the investigation in the ultraquantum regime performed in this paper show that the pseudomagnetic field suppresses intrinsic superconductivity.
 In particular, we found that only the inter-node $s$-wave pairing with the superconducting gap $\Delta_z$ is possible in the lowest pseudo-Landau level approximation.
 The corresponding parameter, however, does not open a gap in the energy spectrum.
-Its role is to split the degenerate energy branches into the two linearly dispersing ones.
-By using a model with a local four-fermion interaction, we derived the gap equation and showed that it admits only trivial solution.
-Therefore, the pseudomagnetic field alone does not catalyze the formation of a superconducting state in Weyl semimetals.
+Its role is to split the degenerate energy branches into the two linearly dispersing ones as is evident from Fig.~\ref{fig:energy-dispersion-B5}.
+This behavior is drastically different from the role of an $s$-wave superconducting gap in the case of conventional Landau levels in a strong magnetic field.
+Indeed, the corresponding superconducting pairing does open a true gap in the energy spectrum (see Fig.~\ref{fig:energy-dispersion-B} in Appendix~\ref{sec:App-B}).
+By using a model with a local four-fermion interaction, we derived the gap equation and showed that it admits only a trivial solution.
+Therefore, unlike magnetic field, the pseudomagnetic field one does not catalyze the formation of a superconducting state in Weyl semimetals.

 On the other hand, the pseudomagnetic field in a Weyl semimetal affects nontrivially the proximity effect with a conventional $s$-wave spin-singlet superconductor.
 In a simplified low-energy approach, the proximity effect induces the bare superconducting gap $\Delta_0$ in a Weyl semimetal.
-Therefore, the gap equation no longer admits trivial solution.
+Therefore, the gap equation no longer admits a trivial solution.
 We found that the full superconducting gap $\Delta_z + \Delta_0$ inversely depends on the pseudomagnetic field strength $B_5$ and vanishes in the limit $B_5 \to \infty$.
 It is interesting that the dependence of the gap on the field strength is nonmonotonic for an attractive interaction.
 In particular, the magnitude of the superconducting gap grows at small fields, changes sign, and then vanishes at large fields.
 In the case of a repulsive interaction, $\Delta_z + \Delta_0$ decreases monotonically.